BIR-Adapter: A parameter-efficient diffusion adapter for blind image restoration: Experiments

 \subsection{Training}

-We utilized Stable Diffusion 1.5 (SD-1.5) as the backbone.
-When extended with BIR-Adapter, the final model had an additional $37 \times 10^6$ extra parameters to be trained.
-We initialized $\mathbf{W}'^K$ and $\mathbf{W}'^V$ by cloning their counterparts and $\mathbf{W}'^O$ as zeros-only, such that the BIR-Adapter would not have any initial effect.
-We discussed how we used these weights in \cref{sec:bir_adapter}, and \cref{fig:pipeline} shows the architecture.
+We utilized the Stable Diffusion 1.5 (SD-1.5) backbone.
+It has $860 \times 10^6$ frozen parameters, and BIR-Adapter introduces only an additional $37 \times 10^6$ extra trainable parameters.
+We initialized $\mathbf{W}'^K$ and $\mathbf{W}'^V$ from their counterparts and $\mathbf{W}'^O$ as zeros; thus, BIR-Adapter has no initial effect.
+We discussed how we utilized these weights in \cref{sec:bir_adapter}. \cref{fig:pipeline} illustrates the architecture.

-For training we utilized a mixture of datasets, consisting of the training sets of DIV2K \cite{agustsson2017ntire}, DIV8K \cite{gu2019div8k}, Flickr2K \cite{Lim_2017_CVPR_Workshops}, WED, OutdoorSceneTrain \cite{wang2018recovering}, and the first 5,000 images from the FFHQ dataset \cite{karras2019style}.
-This resulted in a training set of size 25,000 images.
+For training, we utilized a mixture of datasets, consisting of the training sets of DIV2K~\cite{agustsson2017ntire}, DIV8K~\cite{gu2019div8k}, Flickr2K~\cite{Lim_2017_CVPR_Workshops}, WED, OutdoorSceneTrain~\cite{wang2018recovering}, and the first 5,000 images from the FFHQ dataset~\cite{karras2019style}, creating a training set of size 25,000 images.
 During training, we selected a random square patch of size $512 \times 512$.
-We degraded the patch using a degradation model \cite{wang2021real}.
+We degraded the patch using the stochastic degradation model utilized by Real-ESRGAN~\cite{wang2021real}.

-Once we have the clean and degraded image pair $I_0$ and $\tilde{I}$ we encoded them to the latent space by the encoder of the latent diffusion model $\mathcal{E}$ resulting in $\mathbf{x}_0$ and $\tilde{\mathbf{x}}$ respectively.
+Once we have the clean and degraded image pair $I_0$ and $\tilde{I}$, we encode them to the latent space by the encoder of the latent diffusion model $\mathcal{E}$, resulting in $\mathbf{x}_0$ and $\tilde{\mathbf{x}}$ respectively.
 For each training step, we sampled an $\mathbf{x}_t$ by using the formulation in \cref{eq:forward}.
 We passed $\tilde{\mathbf{x}}$ and $\mathbf{x}_t$ together to the denoising model $\epsilon_\theta$ and executed the BIR-Adapter-extended model as shown in \cref{fig:pipeline}.
 We finally used the loss formulation in \cref{eq:loss} to train the parameters of the BIR-Adapter.
 Notice how $\tilde{\mathbf{x}}$ is always the same for each diffusion step, and it is not utilized in the loss.
-In order to use SD-1.5, which is trained for prompt-based image synthesis, we simply provided an empty prompt during training.

-We utilized the AdamW optimizer with learning rate $10^{-5}$ and weight decay of $10^{-2}$ \cite{loshchilov2017decoupled}.
+We utilized the AdamW optimizer with learning rate $10^{-5}$ and weight decay of $10^{-2}$~\cite{loshchilov2017decoupled}.
 We used $3 \times$ NVIDIA A40 GPUs with 48GB VRAM each.
-We set the batch size and gradient accumulation as $4$.
+We set the batch size and gradient accumulation to $4$.
 This resulted in an effective batch size of $3 \times 4 \times 4 = 48$.
 We trained the model for $150 \times 10^3$ steps, which took a week to complete.